sassoftware/devsascom-rest-api-samples/AutomatedMachineLearning/mlPipelineAutomation.md

 Automation project state can be one of these enum values.

 - pending: indicates that the underlying analytics project was created but has not been run yet.
-- preparing: indicates that the underyling analytics project and pipeline metadata is being updated.
+- preparing: indicates that the underlying analytics project and pipeline metadata is being updated.
 - waiting: indicates that the data is being profiled.
 - ready: indicates that the underlying analytics project is prepared and ready to submit CASL code.
 - modeling: indicates that models are being composed and compared on CASL server.